trezzuri/erpnext-docs/docs/en/customize-erpnext/customize-form.md

 It allows you to insert [Custom Fields](/docs/en/customize-erpnext/custom-field) as per your requirement or customize the properties of standard fields.

-Before we venture to learn the Form Customization tool, [click here](/docs/en/customize-erpnext/doctype) to understand the architecture of forms in ERPNext.
+Before we venture to learn the Form Customization tool, [click here](/docs/en/customize-erpnext/doctype) to understand the architecture of forms in SOMA.
 It will help you in using the Customize Form tool more efficiently.

 To access Customize Form, go to: